-How Long Do SEPA Direct Debit Payments Take?
+How long do SEPA Direct Debit payments take?

 |This is the last day you can correct the collection.
 This is the last day your customer’s bank can reverse the collection.

-Under the SEPA Direct Debit B2B scheme, the payer is not entitled to obtain a refund of an authorized collection.
-However, if a payer believes that a collection is not covered by a B2B mandate, they will be entitled to claim a refund of an unauthorized or fraudulent collection for up to 13 months after being debited.
+Under the SEPA Direct Debit B2B scheme, the payer is not entitled to obtain a refund of an authorised collection.
+However, if a payer believes that a collection is not covered by a B2B mandate, they will be entitled to claim a refund of an unauthorised or fraudulent collection for up to 13 months after being debited.

 Payment failure notifications